Food Combining Theory: Fact, or Fiction?

 This diagnosis is becoming an epidemic of alarming proportions, and since allopathic doctors do not diagnose it, most people don’t know they have it.
 It causes no end of inflammatory disease, as toxins “leak” into the bloodstream.

 4. Increase your consumption of greens, vegetables, fruits, legumes, nuts, and seeds.

 Consider the entire classes of whole foods you’re reactive to, as temporary eliminations until you heal your intestines and colon.

 5. Decrease or eliminate your consumption of poultry, beef, pork, seafood, and eggs.

-I hope these tips serve you well, in evaluating whether to add food combining to what you’re working on, in improving your diet to live to 100 without disease.
+I hope these tips serve you well in evaluating whether to add a correct food combining diet to what you’re working on in improving your diet to live to 100 without a disease.

 The food combining theory is indeed a complex and broad topic that needs a deeper understanding to know its real purpose.
 It’s also important to learn the difference between Ayurvedic and modern food combining theories to see which is more beneficial.
 Apply what you’ve learned here about combining food and experience a healthy way of eating food!